How to Lose Weight With CrossFit

 The name itself is not pleasant, but the benefit of this exercise is tremendous.
 The back, legs and shoulder muscles are all activated while performing it.

 The most common mistake with this exercise is bending your back and shifting the load to the lumbar region, which should not bear heavy loads.
 Lower back pain is a result of poorly executed deadlifts, so be very careful with this exercise.
-Check out online videos or this informative guide to learn proper technique.
+Check out online videos or this informative guide to learn proper techniques.

 A very complex exercise that recruits your entire lower body.
 Inter-muscular cooperation must be at the highest level during this movement.
 The biggest mistake with this exercise is crossing the knee over the plane of the foot, which puts too much stress on the knee joint.

-A ballistic exercise performed with only a kettlebell.
+A ballistic exercise was performed with only a kettlebell.
 It’s also a basic exercise that is usually taught to first-timers.
 It can be later supplemented by other exercises such as cleans and jerks.
 Overall, the kettlebell swing is a great exercise, but if you bend your back, the chance of injury is very high.

 This is the best exercise for complete lower body functional strength in my opinion.
 Dozens of scientific studies link the strength you develop in squats with speed, power, and athletic performance.
-Performing a classic, back squat requires a great amount of force from your leg muscles, so you’ll eventually be able to lift heavier weights with ease.
+Performing a classic, back squat requires a great amount of force from your leg muscles, so you’ll eventually be able to easily lift heavier weights.

 Avoid this movement if you have low back pain, or have a back injury.
 Also, be careful as the bar on the back can compress the discs of the spine.
 Check out this Squats 101 guide for more.